Crofton House School: Senior school

 In mathematics, French, English, Spanish, Mandarin and the sciences, students who demonstrate high ability are given the opportunity to accelerate their programs, finishing grade 12 in their eleventh year.
 This allows them to pursue an enriched board authority/authorized course designed to meet students' interests in economics, world history, calculus, European history, English language, literature, physics, chemistry, French, Spanish, Chinese, and human geography.
 The Senior School also offers Advanced Placement courses to grade 11 and 12 students.

 Until the 2010-2011 school year, the Senior School year was divided into three terms.
 The school has since shifted to an accumulative marking system.
 Report cards and student profiles are sent home at the end of each term.
-Electives - including art, drama, music, food, IT and textiles - at the grade 8 level are compulsory quarter courses, while electives at the grade 9 and 10 levels are student-chosen half-year courses.
+Electives - including art, drama, music, food studies, IT and textiles - at the grade 8 level are compulsory quarter courses, while electives at the grade 9 and 10 levels are student-chosen half-year courses.